cotsog/esp-new-sdk/README.md

   make get-src
 ```

-You can use the following versions
+If you edit the 'Makefile' you can use the following versions
 ```bash
   xtensa-lx106-elf-sdk:		version 2.1.x down to 1.5.0
 ```